 “How?”

-“He is all the time writing.”
+“He is always writing.”

 “Writing?
 What does he write — letters?”

-“I’ve got some of his writing.”
+“I got some of his writing.”

 “How did you get it?”